erogenousbeef-zz/BigReactors/Roadmap.md

 - Any reprocessing tanks between the stacks have some waste converted to fuel
 - Reprocessing tanks are mounted atop reprocessing tank valve blocks.
 - Needs sweet lightning effects

+### Blended fuels
+- Create a way to breed or blend fuel fluids into better fuels

 TODO - General
 --------------